 Swamps are teeming with life as they are the perfect breeding ground for insects.
 Once you look closer, you start to see the diversity of creatures from many families in the insect world.
 Some are beautiful, others more functional for the ecosystem, but all are important.

-A vast range of insect species in the US relies on swamps and related habitats for their survival.
-If you take the time to study the life in a vernal pool or see what flies overhead, you can find striders, dragonflies, butterflies, and all kinds of larvae in developmental stages.
+A vast range of insect species in the US relies on swamps and related habitats for survival.
+If you take the time to study life in a vernal pool or see what flies overhead, you can find striders, dragonflies, butterflies, and all kinds of larvae in developmental stages.

 While we might immediately think of some of the more annoying swarms, there are also many other interesting species.
 Without them, the swamp wouldn’t survive.
 Let’s look at some of these now.

 Do you know which amphibians live in swamps?
 Find out more here

 Insects are a vital part of the ecosystem of the swamps of North America.